 Quality and Ethical Standards for Articles

 Chemical Engineering Education papers should be prepared with the same care as technical papers; however, the style can be more informal and some use of the first person may occur.
 Papers need to reflect knowledge of the engineering education literature in addition to the appropriate technical literature.
 As an absolute minimum, authors should search the literature, read any articles on related topics, and cite appropriate papers.
 Recent CEE contributions can be searched within the Archives on this site.
-Of course, more than the absolute minimum is normally expected, and authors should do a reasonably diligent search of other relevant engineering education journals such as the Journal of Engineering Education, Proceedings of ASEE Annual Conferences, Proceedings of Frontiers in Education (FIE) Conferences, Advances in Engineering Education, International Journal of Engineering Education , and European Journal of Engineering Education.
+Of course, more than the absolute minimum is normally expected, and authors should do a reasonably diligent search of other relevant engineering education journals such as the Journal of Engineering Education, Proceedings of Frontiers in Education (FIE) Conferences, Advances in Engineering Education, International Journal of Engineering Education , and European Journal of Engineering Education.
 If a large fraction of what the authors intend to present has already been covered, they should consider the contribution as a potential Teaching Tip or scrap the project altogether.
-Papers must be related to the teaching and learning of chemical engineering and closely related disciplines – purely technical papers are rarely published.
+Papers must be related, in some way, to the teaching and learning of chemical engineering or closely related disciplines

 Papers that have been published in a non-archival medium such as the ASEE Proceedings or FIE Proceedings can be submitted to CEE if publication would not violate copyright agreements and there are significant enhancements to the original paper.
 The original publication needs to be cited, and the introduction should include specific comments about how the original paper has been enhanced.
 The best way to write the enhanced paper is to rewrite the entire paper; however, if parts of the paper are identical to the original paper, overlapping portions of text must be identified and treated as quotations.
 Republishing is most appropriate when the original publication consisted of preliminary results that can be expanded upon in the CEE article.
 As a rule of thumb, at least 1/3 of the article must be significantly different than the previous article.
 Articles that have been published in or are being considered by other archival journals should not be submitted to CEE.